rahildoshi97/materforge/paper/paper.md

 Consequently, property definitions can range from simple constants to complex tabular datasets or sophisticated equations, creating a significant integration hurdle for researchers.

-To manage this complexity, researchers often resort to manual interpolation, custom scripting, or proprietary software, which compromises reproducibility and standardization [@ashby2013materials].
+To manage this complexity, researchers often resort to manual interpolation, custom scripting to handle different data formats, or proprietary software, which compromises reproducibility and standardization [@ashby2013materials].
 While valuable resources like the NIST WebBook [@nist_webbook] and libraries such as CoolProp [@coolprop] exist;
 they typically provide raw data without the integrated processing needed to unify these varied formats.